Henry Cavill's Net Worth: The 'Man Of Steel' Actor's Career, Brand Deals, Cars And More

 Reports suggest that the series brought greater fame to Cavill, which is not an exaggeration given that there were vocal protests online after Netflix announced he will be replaced with actor Liam Hemsworth after season 3.

-It is estimated that Cavill was paid USD 400,000 per episode of the series in the first season.
-Since the season has eight episodes, Cavill is believed to have earned around USD 3.2 million.
+It is estimated that Cavill was paid USD 400,000 (INR 3.3 crore) per episode of the series in the first season.
+Since the season has eight episodes, Cavill is believed to have earned around USD 3.2 million (INR 26.4 crore).

-His exact pay in season 2 and season 3 is unclear, but a November 2021 report by The Hollywood Reporter suggests that he signed a deal of USD 1 million per episode at the time when season 2 was set to air.
-This means that he might have made USD 8 million for the second season and is expected to earn the same amount for his final appearance on the acclaimed show.
+His exact pay in season 2 and season 3 is unclear, but a November 2021 report by The Hollywood Reporter suggests that he signed a deal of USD 1 million (INR 8.28 crore) per episode at the time when season 2 was set to air.
+This means that he might have made USD 8 million (INR 66.2 crore) for the second season and is expected to earn the same amount for his final appearance on the acclaimed show.

 Even though he is no longer part of The Witcher franchise, the actor has his work bag full.
 He is set to play lead roles in Guy Ritchie’s World War II-era film The Ministry of Ungentlemanly Warfare and Matthew Vaughn’s spy movie Argylle, both of which are set for release in 2024.